Topics Map > Technical Documentation > Google Doc

 Workflow

-The following workflow is meant as guidance for how you can facilitate an Empty Outlines learning activity within a classroom.
+The following workflow is meant to guide you on how you can facilitate an Empty Outlines learning activity within a classroom.

 Pre-Class